-Time Doctor is a software that provides manual and automatic time tracking, idle time detection, timesheet and payroll management, and integrations with popular payroll software solutions.
-While Time Doctor has gained popularity among users, it is important to consider its drawbacks before making a decision.
+Time Doctor is a software that provides manual and automatic time tracking, idle time detection, timesheet management, and payroll management.
+While Time Doctor has gained popularity among users thanks to its versatility, it is important to consider its drawbacks before deciding if it’s a good fit for you and your team.

 There are several significant issues within the software, which can make it a less-than-ideal option for some.
 Let’s explore these issues in more detail.